My Quiet Kitchen

 a labeled photo of the ingredients needed for grain-free almond cookies.

-• Almond Flour - currently I'm using this blanched almond flour by Nature's Eats.
+• Almond Flour - I'm currently using this blanched almond flour by Nature's Eats.
 I haven't tested this recipe with almond meal.

 • Maple Syrup - this is important for the overall texture and sweetness of the cookies, so I can't recommend any substitutions.